Best Australian Securities and Investments Commission (ASIC) Regulated Brokers 2025

 Bottom Line

 ASIC consistently introduces rules to protect retail investors by regulating online brokers heavily.
 Always verify your broker’s status with ASIC to ensure your investments are in safe hands.
-To find trustworthy brokers, check out the recommendations on brokerlistings.com.
+To find trustworthy regulated brokers, check out the recommendations on brokerlistings.com.